Inside your automated car of the future, you’ll be able to do anything that you currently do at home.

 In the long run, when virtual reality becomes the norm, long-distance travel in personal vehicles may, like brick & mortar homes, be reserved for the wealthy.

 In fact, it appears to me that much of the middle class won’t have their own vehicles.
 Instead they’ll rely on a robust public transportation system, a network of hundreds of thousands of automated cars swarming around the city like ants.
-The middle class traveler will always have an automated car less than a minute away—awaiting his/her beck and call like a faithful dog.
+The middle class traveler will always have an automated car less than a few minutes away—awaiting his/her beck and call like a faithful dog.

-You may wait in line for 6 minutes at your neighborhood’s “car stop”.
+You may wait in line at your neighborhood’s “car stop”.
 It could be a service you pay for monthly, the way you pay for tap water or the internet, or it could (eventually) be a free public service.

 The cars would pick up on the particular behavioral signature of your neighborhood—for example, that its inhabitants tend to travel 27% more on Tuesdays—and would compensate by having more vehicles available on peak hours and peak days.